eurekaclinical/eurekaclinical-assets/README.md

 # Eureka!
 Clinical Web Client Assets
 Atlanta Clinical and Translational Science Institute (ACTSI), Emory University, Atlanta GA

+## What does it do?
+It provides shared functionality for Eureka!
+Clinical web clients, hosted on https://assets.eurekaclinical.org.

 ## Version history
 ### Version 1.1
 Added a js folder with shared Javascript files.